 Foreign investors often have a mistaken belief that U.S. courts cannot have jurisdiction over them and hence decline to even appear or respond to a complaint.
-As evidenced in Wang, however, courts in the United States can and will attach a foreign citizens' assets where U.S. citizens' interests are affected.
-Moreover, many countries now have extradition treaties with the United States, making it possible for foreign citizens to be extradited in either direction for committing insider trading even while living abroad and never being a U.S. citizen.
-However, the United States has a "dual criminality" requirement for extradition-meaning that an individual may be extradited "only if the alleged criminal conduct is considered criminal11 under the laws of both the surrendering and requesting nations."
+As evidenced in Wang, however, courts in the United States can and will attach a foreign citizens' assets where United States' citizens interests are effected.
+Moreover, many countries now have extradition treaties with the U.S., making it possible for foreign citizens to be extradited in either direction for committing insider trading even while living abroad and never being a U.S. citizen.
+However, the United States has a "dual criminality" requirement for extradition - meaning that an individual may be extradited "only if the alleged criminal conduct is considered criminal11 under the laws of both the surrendering and requesting nations.'
 Murphy v.
 United States, 199 F.3d 599, 602 (2d Cir.
-1999) (internal citations omitted); see generally Securities and Exchange Commission v.
+1999) (internal citations omitted); see generallySecurities and Exchange Commission v.
 Sekhri, No. 98 Civ.
 2320, 2002 U.S. Dist.
 LEXIS 13289 at 26 (S.D.N.Y.
 July 22, 2002) (stating that Sekhri was extradited from Australia to the United States for violations of the U.S. securities laws).

-Valid Defenses

-The SEC hasn't always succeeded in exercising jurisdiction over, or freezing the assets of, non-U.S. citizens with very tenuous connections to the United States But the decisions seem to be based on the individual facts of each case, so one's best bet is to learn what constitutes insider trading under U.S. law and avoid it.
-Ignorance of the law is not an excuse.12

-Here are some examples of U.S. courts rebuffing the SEC:
+Valid Defenses.
+The SEC hasn't always succeeded in exercising jurisdiction over, or freezing the assets of, non-U.S. citizens with very tenuous connections to the U.S. But the decisions seem to be based on the individual facts of each case, so your best bet is to learn what constitutes insider trading under U.S. law and avoid it.
+Ignorance of the law is not an excuse.12 Here are some examples of U.S. courts rebuffing the SEC: